 The above are the most common Q-Codes you are likely to encounter.
 You may however encounter some additional ones and if you are curious as to their meaning, your best resource is the Wikipedia Q-Codes Page.

-If you find something incorrect, have an update, or if there is something you would like to see added to the site, drop me a line here.
-I like to keep things as up-to-date and as accurate as possible.
-Thank you! - Lucas / W6AER
+If you find something incorrect and/or have an update, I would really appreciate if you could let me know by contacting me.
+I like to keep things as up-to-date as possible.
+Thank you! – Lucas / W6AER

 Sponsored By: